The next Guest Program Apprenticeship Program runs for three months from Tuesday, February 10 through Tuesday, May 12, 2015

 The curriculum of the apprenticeship includes both traditional and contemporary instruction in how to host guests in a temple environment.
 This may include individual study, yoga and other body practices, and traditional Japanese tea ceremony.
-As part of the study of hosting guests and making temple food offerings, apprentices will participate in three field trips during the program, to destinations such as Greens Restaurant, the homeless soup kitchen program at Grace Cathedral, Hotel Kabuki and the Farmers’ Market at the Ferry Plaza in San Francisco.
+As part of the study of hosting guests and making temple food offerings, apprentices will participate in a field trip to Greens Restaurant in San Francisco.
+Applying

 Please see Guest Program Apprenticeship Application Process